cschladetsch/WorkFolder/doc/TechnicalPolicy.md

 1. `master` branch must always build and run.
 1.1 Do not touch master branch.
-2. develop branch should always build and run.
+1. develop branch should always build and run.
-3. Do not do things you do not understand.
+1. Do not do things you do not understand.
         1. Be very careful with rebase.
-4. Should use _WorkFolder_ system.
+1. Should use _WorkFolder_ system.
         1. Will become a _must_ soon.
         2. Makes the next two points redundant.
-5. Should use [git-flow](https://www.google.com/search?q=git+flow) (nothing to install, but a step to prepare).
+1. Should use [git-flow](https://www.google.com/search?q=git+flow) (nothing to install, but a step to prepare).
         1. `git flow init`
-6. Must use [git-lfs](https://git-lfs.github.com/) (nothing to install, but a step to prepare).
+1. Must use [git-lfs](https://git-lfs.github.com/) (nothing to install, but a step to prepare).
         1. `git lfs install`
-7. Should branch from develop.
+1. Should branch from develop.
         1. Unless in a small isolated team.
         2. Rather, use branches via _git-flow_.
         3. You can branch from a specific branch using git-flow.
               1. git-flow **-b source-branch** …
               1. The default source branch is develop.
-8. Do not make any changes to any git work-flow without discussing with Cto first.
+1. Do not make any changes to any git work-flow without discussing with Cto first.
-9. Must not touch master branch.
+1. Must not touch master branch.
-        1. The only thing to do on master is either merge from develop if you&#39;re team lead, or
+        1. The only thing to do on master is either merge from develop if you're team lead, or
-        2. Make a hotfix that goes through a _Pull Request_.
+        1. Make a hotfix that goes through a _Pull Request_.
-        3. As a corollary, the git log for master must only have merge,tag and hotfix commits.
+        1. As a corollary, the git log for master must only have merge,tag and hotfix commits.
-        4. This excludes Unity3d Packages which anyone can pull master.
+        1. This excludes Unity3d Packages which anyone can pull master.
-        5. Package development is only done by leads on develop or _git-flow_ branches from develop.
+        1. Package development is only done by leads on develop or _git-flow_ branches from develop.
-10. Must go through a peer-reviewed _Pull Request_ when merging to develop.
+1. Must go through a peer-reviewed _Pull Request_ when merging to develop.
          1. Except for changes to scene or prefabs, then it&#39;s a should.
-11. Do what you want on branches other than develop or master.
+1. Do what you want on branches other than develop or master.
          1. You can share branches!
 Just pull someone else&#39;s branch.
-         2. You do not have to &#39;share&#39; only via develop or
+         1. You do not have to &#39;share&#39; only via develop or
-12. Must use lower-dashed-case for git branch names.
+1. Must use lower-dashed-case for git branch names.

-### Make a Pull Request

-_Pull Requests_ (PRs) are an important part of the development process.

 1. Always merge develop before you make a PR.
-2. To make a Pull Request, say
+1. To make a Pull Request, say
      1. `λ mpr`
-3. Or browse to:
      1. https://github.com/**[company]**/**[repo-name]**/pull/new/develop
-4. How to do this via a Gui is left up to you.
+1. How to do this via a Gui is left up to you.
-5. Do not make PRs to master.
+1. Do not make PRs to master.
 Team leads will deal with with master.

-### Review a Pull Request

 1. As a reviewer, you should first pull the branch and ensure it builds and runs locally.

-## Maya/Modelling
+## 5. Maya/Modelling

 1. Must use 1 unit = 1 meter.
 1. Must export using [_Left-handed Coordinates_](https://www.evl.uic.edu/ralph/508S98/coordinates.html)
 	1. Right is +x, Up is +y, Forward is +z.
-3. Should Must use [.fbx](https://en.wikipedia.org/wiki/FBX) for source.
+1. Should Must use [.fbx](https://en.wikipedia.org/wiki/FBX) for source.
-4. Items should must import and work without needing to be scaled/rotated/offset Unity3d-side.
+1. Items should must import and work without needing to be scaled/rotated/offset Unity3d-side.

-## Photoshop/Images
+## 6. Photoshop/Images

 1. Should use [.png](https://en.wikipedia.org/wiki/Portable_Network_Graphics) for source images.
-2. Must use [_ASTC_](https://en.wikipedia.org/wiki/Adaptive_Scalable_Texture_Compression)[compression](https://en.wikipedia.org/wiki/Adaptive_Scalable_Texture_Compression) for import.
+1. Must use [_ASTC_](https://en.wikipedia.org/wiki/Adaptive_Scalable_Texture_Compression)[compression](https://en.wikipedia.org/wiki/Adaptive_Scalable_Texture_Compression) for import.
      1. If in doubt, default to 4x4 compression.
-     2. Note that 4x4 is smaller (more compressed/noisy) than 8x8 etc.
+     1. Note that 4x4 is smaller (more compressed/noisy) than 8x8 etc.
-     3. Do not confuse with [ATSC](https://en.wikipedia.org/wiki/ATSC_tuner) (as I often do).
+     1. Do not confuse with [ATSC](https://en.wikipedia.org/wiki/ATSC_tuner) (as I often do).
-3. Should not include .psd files as assets in Unity3d.
+1. Should not include .psd files as assets in Unity3d.
      1. Break out components into separate well-named assets.

-## Audio
+## 7. Audio

 1. Should use lossless format for source audio, such as flac or very high 320+bps compressed.
 2. Must use [.ogg](https://xiph.org/vorbis/) for import.

-## C#
+## 8. C#

 See reference code.